vmware-archive/concourse-pipeline-samples/concourse-pipeline-patterns/time-triggered-pipelines/02-multiple-time-triggers/README.md

 ![Pipeline with multiple time triggers screenshot](https://raw.githubusercontent.com/lsilvapvt/misc-support-files/master/docs/images/time-trigger-02.png)

-The sample uses a [semver resource](https://github.com/concourse/semver-resource) to control the manual triggering of the pipeline and requires an S3 repository for that.
+The sample uses a third timer resource labelled as `manualtrigger` to control the manual triggering of all steps of the pipeline in the appropriate sequence.

 ### How to test the pipeline